Black Friday special: save 40% off Paired Premium! Claim offer

 The dynamics of a relationship can be most easily noticed through repeating patterns or predictable outcomes, such as getting into the same type of argument over and over again, because a similar primary or deeper emotion is being touched repeatedly.

-“Often individuals will have consistent self-protective behaviors when deeper emotions are touched, and these behaviors often drive a cycle of disconnection forward for couples, families, or even friends,” explains Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Relationship Expert at Paired.
+“Often individuals will have consistent self-protective behaviors when deeper emotions are touched, and these behaviors often drive a cycle of disconnection forward for couples, families, or even friends,” explains Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “These protective patterns of behaviors often bring in this dance of who has the power, because when we sense danger, we reach for safety, and for many, this means trying to feel in control again,” Seeger DeGeare continues.